Krisha Hospital

 Several factors can contribute to the development of CTS, including:

-• Hormonal changes during pregnancy often lead to fluid retention, increasing the risk of temporary CTS.
+• Pregnancy: Hormonal changes during pregnancy cause fluid retention, increasing temporary CTS risk.

-• Fractures, sprains, or other wrist traumas can alter the structure of the carpal tunnel.
+• Wrist Injuries: Fractures, sprains, or wrist trauma can affect the carpal tunnel structure.

-• A naturally smaller carpal tunnel or predisposition to tendon inflammation can run in families.
+• Genetics: A smaller carpal tunnel or inherited tendon inflammation can increase risk.

 Risk factors of carpal tunnel syndrome